Every year medical school applicants ask a question that goes something like this:

 Increase your involvement in meaningful experiences.

 Continue engaging in meaningful experiences.
 Ramp up your responsibilities where possible.
-This is the top recommendation I have for you.
+This is the second tip I have for you.

 When you receive invitations to interview, be able to provide progress updates.
 You do not want to restate what is already in your application.